jonaspleyer/cellular_raza-homepage/content/internals/code-structure/coding-guidelines.md

 Since the rust compiler can not run checks on the proc-macro itself, it most important to provide extensive compilation and runtime tests and document the functionality of these macros as best as possible.

-## Open Problems
-This is a list of open known problems as documented by simple `TODO` markers in code.
-The order does not give any hints about the importance of the individual problems.

-{{< load_table file_name = "/static/internals/todo-table.html" >}}